 Safety tips for your pet on Halloween

-It’s OK for Halloween to be scary, but no one wants the frightening experience of suddenly realizing your pet has become seriously ill.
-So veterinarians at BluePearl have put together this list of five top ways to keep dogs and cats safe on Halloween.
+It’s OK for Halloween to be scary, but no one wants the frightening experience of realizing your pet has become dangerously ill.
+BluePearl vets put together this list of five top ways to keep dogs and cats safe on Halloween.

 “The most common Halloween emergency we see is dogs who have consumed chocolate and other sweets,” said Dr. Miryam Reems, a BluePearl veterinarian who is board-certified in emergency and critical care.